The Last Days: The Ascension of Christ (In Like Manner)

 • Mat 25:31 KJV When the Son of man shall come in his glory, and all the holy angels with him, then shall he sit upon the throne of his glory:

-Only two angels appeared at the Ascension…Acts 1:10, but the Scriptures teach that Christ would return with all the holy angels.
+Only two angels appeared at the ascension…Acts 1:10, but the Scriptures teach Christ would return with all the holy angels.

 Trumpet